ilpoppattuso/gemini-project/README.md

 ## License

-This application is released under the MIT license.
+This application is released under the GNU General Public License (v3).

 ## Acknowledgments